Big News: Kosli’s achieves Series A milestone with Deutsche Bank as an investor - Read the announcement

 What happens at a session?

 A half-day, in-person meeting hosted by a member institution.
-Short framing input from a peer, then open discussion under Chatham House Rules.
+Usually kicked off by a short intro or presentation from a peer, then open discussion under Chatham House Rules.
 No vendor pitches, no slides for the sake of slides.

 How often does the group meet?

-We expect roughly quarterly, but the cadence will settle as the group grows and we add more locations in the planning.
+We meet on a roughly quarterly basis in London, but the cadence will likely increase as the group grows and we add more locations.

 Where are sessions held?